tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/MaskedAutoregressiveFlow.md

 Inherits From: [`Bijector`](../../tfp/bijectors/Bijector.md)

-Affine MaskedAutoregressiveFlow bijector for vector-valued events.
+Affine MaskedAutoregressiveFlow bijector.

-The affine autoregressive flow [(Papamakarios et al., 2016)][3] provides a relatively simple framework for user-specified (deep) architectures to learn a distribution over vector-valued events.
+The affine autoregressive flow [(Papamakarios et al., 2016)][3] provides a relatively simple framework for user-specified (deep) architectures to learn a distribution over continuous events.
 Regarding terminology,

   "Autoregressive models decompose the joint density as a product of conditionals, and model each conditional in turn.
 Normalizing flows